-Simon Cowell Breaks His Back In A Bad Electric Bike Accident, Sources Claim
+Simon Cowell Breaks His Back In An Electric Bike Accident, Sources Claim

 A rep for Cowell said he had “broken his back” and went into surgery later that night.

-He was taken to the hospital immediately after the accident, which occurred at his house in Malibu, California.
+He was taken to the hospital immediately after the incident, which occurred at his house in Malibu, California.

-“Simon had a fall from his bike on Saturday afternoon whilst testing his new electric bike in the courtyard at his house in Malibu with his family,” said the source.
+“Simon had a fall from his bike on Saturday afternoon whilst testing his new electric bike in the courtyard at his house in Malibu with his family.”

 Page Six said the 60-year-old had been spending lockdown with his girlfriend Lauren Silverman, their son Eric, 6, and Silverman’s son Adam, 14, from a past relationship.

-While in quarantine, Cowell has allegedly been focusing on getting fit which is why he wanted an electric bike as biking has helped “him lose 60 pounds over the past few years.”
+While in quarantine, Cowell has allegedly been focusing on getting fit, which is why he wanted an e-bike as biking has helped “him lose 60 pounds over the past few years.”

-In a recent interview, he joked that he was having a surprisingly easy time “sticking” to his diet under lockdown than he would have thought.
+In a recent interview, he joked that he was having an easier time “sticking” to his diet under lockdown than he would have thought.

 Aside from exercising often, Cowell has also been doing quite a bit of cooking to maintain his “healthy lifestyle.”